laurauguc/llama_grading/README.md

 ## Project Overview

-The purpose of this project is to expand on the [GradeMate app](https://www.grade-mate.app/) by replacing proprietary models with open-source models.
+The purpose of this project is to expand on the [GradeMate app](https://www.grade-mate.app/) by enhancing its evaluation (scoring, justification, feedback) models.
 This involves prompting, fine-tuning, evaluating, and orchestrating open-source Large Language Models (LLMs).
 The project is conducted in collaboration with the [Columbia University QMSS Innovation Lab](https://qmss.columbia.edu/content/how-does-qmss-innovation-lab-work).

 ## Requirements